ElvenTools/elven-tools-website/src/docs/recipes.md

 ### CLI for a buyer

-You can also use the CLI tool when you are only a buyer, not an owner of the Smart Contract.
+You can also use the CLI tool when you are only a buyer, not an owner of the smart contract.
 To do so, you would need to go through 4 steps.

 1. Install the CLI: `npm install elven-tools -g`
 2. Derive the PEM file of your wallet: `elven-tools derive-pem` You would need to pass your seed phrase here.
 No worries, you work on your computer.
 If it is safe, nothing leaves it because of the CLI too.
 Never share seed phrases and PEM files with anyone.